dh1tw/dh1tw.de/content/post/2019-12-15-real-life-ci-cd-pipelines-with-github-actions.md

 ### Don't repeat yourself

-When I learnt programming, one of the mantras I heared over and over was: **DRY - Don't repeat yourself**.
+When I learned programming, one of the mantras I heard over and over was: **DRY - Don't repeat yourself**.
 As you have seen in the examples above, we are forced to copy & paste the same code over and over.
-This obviously makes increasingly complex workflows less and less maintainable.
+This makes increasingly complex workflows less and less maintainable.
 By today, Github Actions doesn't provide a way for reusing code blocks, other than implementing them into Actions.
 I think Github should provide a way to reuse jobs or partial workflows.

 ## Summary

 As you can see, it took me quite some time to wrap my head around Github Actions.
-After a few quick wins, I unfortunately hit several times a wall.
-If your CI pipeline is a bit more sophisticated then the rudimentary examples, you will find yourself implementing more than one *dirty* workaround due to missing functionality or current limitations of Github Actions.
+After a few quick wins, I, unfortunately, hit several times a wall.
+If your CI pipeline is a bit more sophisticated than the rudimentary examples, you will find yourself implementing more than one *dirty* workaround due to missing functionality or current limitations of Github Actions.

-IMHO, Github Actions is still far away from providing *worldclass CI/CD*.
+IMHO, Github Actions is still far away from providing *world-class CI/CD*.
 That said, I recognize that they are providing this service actually for free for all Open Source repositories.
 The underlying hardware is *kickass* and the runners are blazing fast.
 Let's hope, that Github listens to the users and fixes the shortcomings over time.